 The online Junior Leaders course is structured to address the need to effectively care for the young leaders in training, and meet obligations as noted in the recommendations from the Royal Commission into Institutional Responses to Child Sexual Abuse.

-As such, it is a vital aspect of this course that the local church is actively involved in the process, and the primary responsibility for pastoral support of young people undertaking the course is with their local church.
+The Junior Leaders course is run differently to the adult Essentials and Refresher course.
+Because it is geared to serve people who by their age are classed as ‘vulnerable’ it is a vital aspect of this course that the local church is actively involved in the process, and the primary responsibility for pastoral support of young people undertaking the course is with the local church.

 There are a total of 13 Topics in the course, covering areas such as: Safe Ministry principles, appropriate leadership, power in ministry, boundaries in ministry, leader selection, understanding abuse, reporting abuse and others.